mia-platform/documentation/docs/release_notes/platform_5-7-2_releasenotes.md

     Resolved an issue affecting **branch loading** when selecting the DevOps Console **Design** area.

 * **Console Homepage**
-    Restyling of the **homepage cards' boxshadow**: when you select a DevOps Console area, the shadow below the card is no more cut.
+    **Homepage cards** have been restyled to avoid displaying a cut shadow below the card when hovering with the mouse.

     ![card-shadow](img/card-shadow.png)